-In July 2004, the Company acquired Holjeron Corporation, an industrial controls manufacturer located in Wilsonville, OR.
-The acquisition was structured as a stock purchase, with an initial payment at closing of approximately \$1.7 million.
+In July 2004, the Company acquired Holjeron Corporation, an industrial controls manufacturer located in Wilsonville, Oregon.
+The acquisition was structured as a stock purchase, at an initial cost of approximately \$1.7 million, plus potential additional consideration based upon calendar 2004 financial performance.
 In February 2005, additional consideration of \$3.1 million was paid in accordance with the purchase agreement to complete the transaction.
 The acquisition is a part of Matthews' strategy to increase its presence in the marking products industry.